FROM THE CAB - June 2024

 "Hello all you train lovers,

-“We had a great meeting on Thursday evening (June 13th) and want to say thank you to those of you who were able to join us and how much we missed you to those who were not.
-We were joined by Morganton Development and Design Project Manager Michael Berley, Burke County Manager Brian Epley, City Council members Butch McSwain and Chris Hawkins, Averi Ritchie of the Western Piedmont Council of Governments, Martin Wheeler of the Carolina Association for Passenger Trains, our ever faithful friends from the west, Steve Little and Ray Rapp of the WNC Rail Committee and a host of other Burke County VIPs.
+Design Project Manager Michael Berley, Burke County Manager Brian Epley, City Council members Butch McSwain and Chris Hawkins, Averi Ritchie of the Western Piedmont Council of Governments, Martin Wheeler of the Carolina Association for Passenger Trains, our ever faithful friends from the west, Steve Little and Ray Rapp of the WNC Rail Committee and a host of other Burke County VIPs.

 “It was just as glorious as it sounds.
 Sen. Warren Daniel and Rep. Hugh Blackwell were not able to come but they sent glowing endorsements.
 We were especially thrilled to hear Sen. Daniel's estimate of a mere 5-7 years till completion.”

-Yours till we ride the rails together, Barbara and Mimi"
+Yours till we ride the rails together,

-WAITING FOR THE TRAIN: CITIZENS WORKING BRING PASSENGER TRAIN SERVICE BACK TO BURKE COUNTY
+WAITING FOR THE TRAIN: CITIZENS WORKING BRING

 "Everything depends on local interest and local advocacy"